Euthanasia and physician assisted suicide (PAS)

 "could have helped find a cure for the very disease she suffered from."

-Ruth von Fuchs, president of the Right to Die Society of Canada,
+Ruth von Fuchs, president of the Right to Die Society of Canada, 3 said:

 "I found (the stickers) touching – not so much slices of life, but slices

 of death.
 I just saw the anger and the grief and the determination that some

 people are feeling around this issue.
 More and more people are seeing their

 parents or their siblings have a death that they don't want for themselves."

 Alex Schadenberg, executive director of Canada's Euthanasia Prevention

 Coalition (EPC), 4 is

 reported as agreeing that the stickers "... are very compelling" but calls